danielbodnar/awesome-stars/README.md

 ## cryptography

+- [life4/enc](https://github.com/life4/enc) - 🔑🔒 A modern and friendly CLI alternative to GnuPG: generate and download keys, encrypt, decrypt, and sign text and files, and more.
 - [openpubkey/openpubkey](https://github.com/openpubkey/openpubkey) - Reference implementation of OpenPubkey
 - [DimensionDev/Maskbook](https://github.com/DimensionDev/Maskbook) - The portal to the new, open Internet. ([I:b])
 - [sh-dv/hat.sh](https://github.com/sh-dv/hat.sh) - Encrypt and Decrypt files securely in your browser.